ruderphilipp/regatta/README.md

 ### System requirements ###

-The software is based on [Symfony 3](http://symfony.com/) needs at least the following:
+The software is based on [Symfony 3](http://symfony.com/) and needs at least the following:

 - [PHP](http://php.net/) 5.4 or higher
 - a database supported by [Symfony](http://symfony.com/) - I currently use [MariaDB](https://en.wikipedia.org/wiki/MariaDB)